chauhanmahesh/Project-UdaciCards/README.md

 * In 'Add Card' screen, user need to enter 'Question' and 'Answer' text before submitting it.
 Submit will be disabled until user enteres both quesiton and answer.
 * Once the quiz is complete, it shows the percentage which user scored.
 User has an option to start the quiz again from the scoreboard.
 * User sees a notification as a reminder everyday at 6:00 PM.
 Once user finishes a quiz, the notification will be cleared and scheduled for the next day.
+* The app is tested on both iOS and Android.

 ## Installation and Launching
 To launch this "UdaciCards" app: